pharmavillage/documentation/content/commands/slowlog-get/index.md

 6. Client name if set via the [`CLIENT SETNAME`]({{< relref "/commands/client-setname" >}}) command.

 The entry's unique ID can be used in order to avoid processing slow log entries multiple times (for instance you may have a script sending you an email alert for every new slow log entry).
-The ID is never reset in the course of the Redis server execution, only a server restart will reset it.
+The ID is never reset in the course of the Pharmavillage server execution, only a server restart will reset it.